 Automatic on-board recording devices can be used as truck accident evidence, which may help show if trucking regulations were violated or there were factors that contributed to a crash.
-For help in obtaining this and other records that may be useful to your case, contact an accident attorney in Peachtree City at the Law Offices of Shane Smith.
+For help in obtaining this and other records that may be useful to your case, contact an accident attorney in Peachtree City at Shane Smith Law.

 A truck accident can happen anywhere.
 You could be injured in a crash while traveling down a local road or while commuting on Highway 54 or another major stretch of road in Peachtree City or the surrounding area.

 No matter where it takes place, you will need to prove that the truck driver was negligent in order to recover damages.
 In fact, evidence may indicate that liability lies with the trucking company as well.